Rotating Banner Message 1: Lorem ipsum dolor

 The 118th Congress is in session and considering issues that affect senior living providers, residents, and professionals.

-As the leading national non-profit organization representing senior living communities, Argentum supports public policy efforts to increase access and affordability of senior living and to address the workforce challenges facing communities.
+As the leading national non-profit test organization representing senior living communities, Argentum supports public policy efforts to increase access and affordability of senior living and to address the workforce challenges facing communities.

 Senior living—comprised of assisted living, memory care, independent living, and continuing care communities—is a cost-effective long-term care (LTC) model, providing 24-hour care to nearly two million older Americans.
 Senior living communities are not nursing homes.
 Senior living is a home and community-based option for seniors who no longer choose to live alone and require assistance with activities of daily living such as bathing, eating, toileting, as well as personal and health care services.
 The residents who live in senior living communities average 85 years of age, with the majority having chronic health conditions.